 It’s not the Holidays until you visit one of the many Holiday Lights displays around Connecticut.
-It’s definitely tempting to spend the colder days bundled up inside by the Inside fireplace paint but visiting these light displays is a great way to get into the holiday spirit while spending time with loved ones.
+It’s definitely tempting to spend the colder days bundled up inside but visiting these light displays is a great way to get into the holiday spirit while spending time with loved ones.
 Whether you are looking for a family-themed night, a romantic night, or a night out with friends, check out these favorite Connecticut locations for the best festive holiday light displays your family will love.

 Many of these light displays are available through the first of the new year.